How To Manage Contractor Risks

 This involves confirming things like;

-Legal identity of the firm and matching ABN number,
+Legal identity of the firm and ABN,

 How Do We Know the Workers are Competent?

-In this way, site staff only have to confirm the contractors scan in and get green OK tick, and brief workers on any site-specific hazards, rules, work permits required, or unusual risks eg asbestos on site or underground utilities.
+In this way, site staff only need to confirm the contractors scan in and get green OK tick, and brief workers on any site-specific hazards, rules, work permits required, or unusual risks eg asbestos on site or underground utilities.

 Risk Assessment & SWMS for Work